 Lost Larson: I really enjoyed this excellent bakery and coffee shop.
 I didn’t know it was there until I read a review in the Sunday New York Times, the day I was heading up for brunch in the area.
 It was a great new find!
 I loved the latte and rye raisin cookie as my dessert.
-Bobby Schaffer, the chef and owner, has led the pastry programs for some of the world’s best restaurants including Blue Hill at Stone Barns in New York and three star Michelin restaurant Grace, in Chicago.
+Bobby Schaffer, the chef and owner, has led the pastry programs for some of the world’s best restaurants including Blue Hill at Stone Barns in New York and the former three star Michelin restaurant Grace, in Chicago.
 5318 N. Clark.

 Svea Restaurant: This colorful Swedish cafe dishes up a number of omelettes, hot sandwiches and meatballs for breakfast and lunch.
 5236 N Clark.